Updated December 2013

-SugarSync also has a business class plan staring at 1 TB of storage for 3 users for $55 /month and an unlimited users/storage plan that you'll have to get a quote for.
+SugarSync also has a business class plan staring at 1,000 GB of backup space for 3 users for $55 /month as well as larger plans that you'll have to get a quote for.

 If you want more than just an online repository for safety's sake, you will no doubt be very happy with SugarSync.